Growing Our Future Together

 |Download PDF Version here||Download Powerpoint Version here|

-This service project will be the focus of the 2020 State Conference that is being held at Hamilton & Howard Counties, Sept 10-12, 2020.
+This service project was the planned focus of the 2020 State Conference that was to be held at Hamilton & Howard Counties, Sept 10-12, 2020.
 A “trial run” was held in 2019.
 We hope you will join us in the experiment!
 Please email GOFT@HCMGA.ORG and AmandaBaird@purdue.edu with the contact information of your project coordinator.

 Join our Facebook group, Indiana MG’s Growing Our Future Together for tips and support.

 “To help aid local food security by building relationships in our community and engaging with our neighbors to educate and encourage growing your own produce.”